AudreyGermain/Game-Recommendation-System/README.md

 ## I. Introduction <a name="introduction"></a>
 Like many young people, all member of this team have an interest in video games, more particularly in computer games.
 Therefore, the project developed throughout this blog has for goal to build a recommender system for computer games.

-For this project we are using the data from Steam, one of the biggest video game digital distribution service for computer games.
-We will be using two datasets, having each user and game data.
-These are explained in detail further in this blog.

-This project is implemented as our final project for the course "Introduction to Artificial Intelligence" (ITE3051) at Hanyang University during for the Fall 2019 semester.

-The primary focus of this project is to build a recommender system used to recommend games to users based on their preferences and their gaming habits.
-In order to implement the best recommender system we possible can, multiple algorithms and approaches are developed in order to compare the recommendations produced by each one of them, allowing us to assess which algorithm produces more relevant recommendations for each user.

 Recommender systems are widely used these days to recommend items users may potentially like.
 There are three main types of recommender system: collaborative filtering, content-based filtering and hybrid recommender system.

 The collaborative filtering is based on the principle that if two people liked the same things in the past, if one of them likes something new, the others are likely to like it too.
 The advantage of the collaborative filtering method is that the algorithm doesn’t need to understand or process the content of the items it recommends.
 The content-based filtering uses the description of the items in order to recommend items similar to what a user likes.
 The hybrid recommender system consists on combining the content-based and the collaborative filtering, either by using an algorithm that uses both or by combining the recommendations produced by both methods which, according to research, results in better recommendations than those obtained by using only one of them.

-The data used for a recommendation system can be explicit, such as comment or rating, or implicit, such as behavior and events like order history, search logs, clicks, etc.
-The implicit data is harder to process because it’s hard to determine which information is useful and useless, but it’s easier to acquire than explicit data because the user doesn’t need to do anything more than using the website or app as usual. <br/>
+The data used to implement a recommender system can be explicit, such as reviews or ratings, or implicit, such as behavior and events like order history, search logs, clicks, etc. The implicit data is harder to process because it’s hard to determine which information is useful and useless, but it’s easier to acquire compared to explicit data since the user doesn’t need to do anything more than using the website or app as usual.

-In this project we implemented 2 collaboratives and 1 content based algorithm.
-We used implicite data from the users to implement them.
+The primary focus of this project is to build a recommender system used to recommend games to users based on their preferences and their gaming habits.
+In order to implement the best recommender system we possible can, multiple algorithms and approaches are developed in order to compare the recommendations produced by each one of them, allowing us to assess which algorithm produces more relevant recommendations for each user.
+Two collaborative filtering and one content-based algorithms are implemented.

+For this project we are using data from Steam, one of the biggest video game digital distribution service for computer games.
+We will be using two datasets, having user and game data.
+These are explained in detail further in this blog.

+This project is implemented as our final project for the course "Introduction to Artificial Intelligence" (ITE3051) at Hanyang University during for the Fall 2019 semester.

 ## II.
 Datasets <a name="dataset"></a>
-For this project, 2 differents datasets are used.
-Both dataset are available for free on kaggle and are extracted from Steam.<br/>
+For this project, two different datasets are used.
+Both are available for free on [Kaggle](https://www.kaggle.com/) and have data extracted from Steam.

 ### a.
 User Dataset <a name="user"></a>

 [//]: # "User Dataset description"
 The first dataset is the [user](https://www.kaggle.com/tamber/steam-video-games) dataset.
-It contains the user id, the game, the behavior and the amount of hours played.
-So each row of the dataset represent the behavior (play or purchase) of a user towards a game.
-The amount of hours played is also specify, the column contains 1 if it's a purchase.
+It contains the user id, the game title, the behavior ('purchase' or 'play') and a value associated to the behavior.
+Each row of the dataset represent the behavior of a user towards a game, either 'play' or 'purchase'.
+If the behavior is 'play', the value associated to it corresponds to the amount of hours played.
+If the behavior is 'purchase', the value associated to it is 1, meaning the user purchased the game.
+In the case of this user dataset, the value associated to 'purchase' is always 1.
-The dataset contains a total of 200000 rows, including 5155 different games and 12393 different users.
+The dataset contains a total of 200,000 rows, including 5,155 unique games and 12,393 unique users.

+**Display original data**

 [//]: # "Reformat with purchase/play columns"
-The third dataset is a list we split out the purchase/play column into two columns.
-Because The raw 'purchase' row records 1 hour, Clearly this doesn't make any sense so we remove it during the process of splitting the column and calculate the correct 'play' hours.
+For convenience, we reformatted the user dataset structure by slitting the information stored in the column 'behavior' into two columns: 'purchase' and 'play'.

+**Display reformatted data**

+With out reformatted user dataset, we start exploring and analyzing the user and game data stored within it.

+**Display something number purchased vs number play**

+Then we try to asses if the most purchased games correspond to the most played games.
+For each game, we compute the total number of users and the total time the game was played by all users.
+The results are displayed in the table below in decreasing order based on the number of users, this for the top 20 games with most users.

 | index |                                       game  |  user|       hrs|
 | :---: | :------------------------------------------ | ---: | -------: |